CS 289A: Machine Learning

 - Novelty/originality: we do not require novelty/originality, but

-it could add a few points.
+it could add a few points if you haven't already maxed out your score.

 The ideas in this list fall mainly under the fourth category,